niluss/gear360stitcher/README.md

-Requirements:
-ffmpeg
-exiftool
-google spatial media injector
+Requirements: ffmpeg, exiftool, pyhton, google spatial media injector

 How to: